gvwilson/sensibleadventures/cloudherd/reboot.md

     - she sends Pillow flying home
     - under cover of snow they hurry into the trees
     - wait for Big Blue to pass overhead chasing Pillow

+Chapter 13: The Deep Forest
+- goals
+  - Noxy discovers what choice she has to make
+  - reader gets first hint that this is part of a much larger story
+    - forest refers to humans and others as "stowaways"
+  - the awe of talking to a forest
+    - and of realizing that it isn't the slightest bit human
+    - reader must be a little afraid of the forest
+- details
+  - met by a band of trolls in the trees
+    - have to get rid of their iron (including Thokmay's sword)
+    - when Noxy looks around, Linger is gone
+  - feeling guilty, Noxy reaches out to Pillow to make sure the cloud is all right
+    - passes out
+    - wakes up, nearly passes out again - the forest is too much
+  - the trio catches up with Ulfmaerr (who has gone ahead)
+    - eat and rest
+    - Noxy dreams about the forest
+  - come to a clearing
+    - Noxy sees a house - *her* house
+    - Thokmay sees the fort near Pandan where he and Kulbinder were stationed
+  - Noxy goes in
+    - conversation with the old woman
+    - the offer: she can be powerful, but only in the service of the forest
+    - doesn't have to decide right away: if the forest is anything, it's patient
+    - she declines
+    - forest says it's disappointed
+    - sends her back to her friends
+  - Noxy wakes up on the ground (again - "this is getting tiresome")
+    - she has been unconscious for almost a full day
+    - "forests don't think quickly"
+  - she suddenly realizes that the village's herd will be returning soon
+    - they only have a day left to stop Bonzon

 ------------------------------------------------------------